Research Fellowships – Talmud Skills

 • At least 2 years experience studying Talmud (Pardes level gimmel or higher)

-• Weekly meeting with the faculty advisor
+• Meet weekly with the faculty advisor

-All fellows will receive a guaranteed living expense grant ranging from $200-$600/month (exact amount determined by financial need) AND receive highly subsidized Year Program tuition: $3,000 discount for those not eligible for Masa Israel Journey funding, and $2,000 discount for those eligible for Masa funding.
+• Highly subsidized Year Program tuition: $3,000 discount for those not eligible for Masa Israel Journey funding / $2,000 discount for those eligible for Masa funding